HurricaneLabs/marvel/README.txt

 # Marvel for Splunk #
+- This repo corresponds with a Udemy course that covers building out this app: https://www.udemy.com/building-a-marvel-splunk-app
 - Comics are awesome and Splunk is awesome, so we've combined two awesome things into one!
 TOO MUCH POWER!
 - The purpose of this app is to provide a comprehensive overview of how to build a Splunk app!